erblemoof/wow5box/addons/ActionBarTargeting/test/readme.txt

 5) cd to this directory
 6) {lua} ActionBarTargetingTests.lua, where {lua} is either the alias from 3 or the full path

-Results should look like this:
+Results should look something like this:

 test> lua .\ActionBarTargetingTests.lua
 >>>>>>>>> AbtTests